-During the tumultuous Civil Rights Movement in Mississippi in the 1960s, Cooper's deep moral convictions led him to stand up and speak out for tolerance and cooperation between blacks and whites.
-When James Meredith's integration of the University of Mississippi on September 30, 1962, was met by mob violence that left 375 injured and two dead, Cooper was one of Mississippi's white civic leaders who issued a public statement abhorring the violence and pleading with Mississippians to respect and obey the laws of the land.
+During the tumultuous Civil Rights Movement in Mississippi in the 1960s, Cooper's deep moral convictions led him to stand up and speak out for tolerance and cooperation between Black and White people.
+When James Meredith's integration of the University of Mississippi on September 30, 1962, was met by mob violence that left 375 injured and two dead, Cooper was one of Mississippi's White civic leaders who issued a public statement abhorring the violence and pleading with Mississippians to respect and obey the laws of the land.

-The next year, Cooper recruited the company's first African-American professional, Louise Dean, to work on his personal staff at Mississippi Chemical Corporation in Yazoo City.
+The next year, Cooper recruited the company's first African American professional, Louise Dean, to work on his personal staff at Mississippi Chemical Corporation in Yazoo City.
 And when the United States Court of Appeals for the Fifth Circuit ordered the integration of thirty public schools across Mississippi in October 1969, Cooper's strong leadership was again evident in his hometown of Yazoo City.
-On January 7, 1970, 1,362 whites and 2,077 blacks peacefully entered the integrated schools as Yazoo City demonstrated more support of its public schools than any other school district in Mississippi.
+On January 7, 1970, 1,362 White students and 2,077 Black students peacefully entered the integrated schools as Yazoo City demonstrated more support of its public schools than any other school district in Mississippi.
 When the national news media asked why Yazoo parents supported their public schools at the same time that neighboring towns were abandoning their schools, the influence of Owen Cooper and Mississippi Chemical Corporation were cited as key reasons calm judgment prevailed.

 One of the hallmarks to Owen Cooper's leadership was the impeccable standards for integrity, honesty, and fair play that he lived out and inspired Mississippi Chemical Corporation to adopt as its corporate credo.
 In a 1982 interview Cooper spoke about organizational values.
 “A company has character just as much as an individual person does.
 And I think the character of our organization is one of its most important aspects.
 Character isn't something you DO.
 It's something you ARE.”